serialscriptr/HomeAssistantPS/README.md

 # Using the module
 You can download the module script and execute it to load the modules into memory on the fly by doing the following:
-> (new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/serialscriptr/HomeAssistantPS/master/HomeAssistant/HomeAssistant.psm1') | iex
+> (new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/serialscriptr/HomeAssistantPS/master/HomeAssistant/0.1.0/HomeAssistant.psm1') | iex
+Note that the above will throw an error because of the inclusion of 'Export-ModuleMember.'
+This can be ignored, just know that private fucntions of the module will also be exposed.

 You can also install the module to your computer by downloading a copy of the repo and copying the HomeAssistant folder to the "$HOME\Documents\PowerShell\Modules" folder on your computer